 Please note that this syllabus is subject to change.
+Texts and other course material will be distributed through Google Classroom.
 You are responsible throughout the semester for knowing what you have to do for each class.

-Week 1: German Literature within Global Frameworks
+Week 1: (German) Literature within Global Frameworks

-Monday, September 4 Introduction

-Gerard Genette: Paratext (excerpt, in class)

-Wednesday, September 6 Terry Eagleton: "What is Literature?/Was ist

-Literatur?" (excerpts, in class)

-Anke Biendarra: Germans Going Global, p.
-1-16

-(optional)

-Week 2: What Is an Author?

-Monday, September 11 Michel Foucault: "What Is an Author? / Was ist ein Autor?)"

-Anke Biendarra: "Authorship: Changed

-Paradigms", p.
-23-35

-Wednesday, September 13 Field Trip: internationales literaturfestival berlin evening.

-Please note: This event takes place in the

-Week 3: Literature as Spectacle

-Monday, September 18 Guy Debord: The Society of the Spectacle / Die

-Gesellschaft des Spektakels (excerpt)

-Wednesday, September 20 Clayton Childress: Under the Cover.
-The

-Creation, Production and Reception of a Novel.

-(excerpt)

-[German text: Andreas Maier: Ich (Excerpts)]
+Monday, September 1 Introduction Gerard Genette: Paratext (excerpt, in class) Wednesday, September 3 Terry Eagleton: "What is Literature?/Was ist Literatur?" (excerpts, in class) Anke Biendarra: Germans Going Global (excerpt), p.
+1-16 (optional) Week 2: What Is an Author?
+Monday, September 8 Michel Foucault: "What Is an Author? / Was ist ein Autor?)"
+Anke Biendarra: "Authorship: Changed Paradigms", p.
+23-35 Wednesday, September 10 Clayton Childress: Under the Cover.
+The Creation, Production and Reception of a Novel. (excerpt) [German text: Andreas Maier: Ich (Excerpts)] Week 3: Literature as Spectacle Monday, September 15 Guy Debord: The Society of the Spectacle / Die Gesellschaft des Spektakels (excerpt) Deutscher Buchpreis Lotto Wednesday, September 17 Field Trip: internationales literaturfestival berlin - Ein Abend mit Herta Müller Please note: This event takes place in the evening, 7:30-8:45pm